skienzmatishun/rippreport/content/p/easter-2024/index.md

 - holiday
 authors:
 - admin
-alttags: "Easter bunny mascot waves hello against a backdrop of green grass, blue sky, and an eagle in flight, wishing a happy Easte..."
+alttags: A person wearing a white rabbit costume with pink ears and blue eyes waves in a grassy field as an eagle flies nearby
 ---
 Happy Easter!
 Have a great day filled with fun and good times.